 House constructed in 1980

-Produce loss costs for each hurricane category in two forms:
+Produce hurricane loss costs for each hurricane category in two forms:

-1. Aggregated loss costs over the 682 land-based vertices in the grid in Figure 6 for each input vector and each hurricane category (100 x 3 = 300 values).
+1. Aggregated hurricane loss costs over the 682 land-based vertices in the grid in Figure 6 for each input vector and each hurricane category (100 x 3 = 300 values).

-2. The mean loss cost at each of the 682 land-based vertices in the grid in Figure 6 over all 100 input vectors for each hurricane category (682 x 3 = 2,046 means).
+2. The mean hurricane loss cost at each of the 682 land-based vertices in the grid in Figure 6 over all 100 input vectors for each hurricane category (682 x 3 = 2,046 means).

-1. Calculate the total loss cost over the 682 land-based vertices in the grid for each of the 100 input vectors and then divide this sum by $68,200,000 to get the expected loss cost as a percent of total exposure.
+1. Calculate the total hurricane loss cost over the 682 land-based vertices in the grid for each of the 100 input vectors and then divide this sum by $68,200,000 to get the expected hurricane loss cost as a percent of total exposure.
 The results for each input vector should be reported on a single row with the following information:

 Hurricane category (1, 3, or 5)